oplS17projects/procedural-music/SAMUEL_TOUPS.md

 ## 2. Using Procedures to Open and Close Ports

-This code allows for opening and closing midi ports, and connecting them to other midi devices.
+This code allows for opening and closing midi ports, and connecting them to other midi devices and sending and recieving midi data through the ports.

 ```
 (define (make-in-port) (make-rtmidi-in))